-Many suggest that an old fashioned mix of vinegar and water is a superior cleaner to brand-name products.
-To make a do it yourself laminate cleaner, just mix equal parts hot water and vinegar in a spray bottle.
+Many suggest that an old-fashioned mix of vinegar and water is a superior cleaner to brand-name products.
+To make a do-it-yourself laminate cleaner, just mix equal parts hot water and vinegar in a spray bottle.
 Use the bottle to spray the floor before you mop it with the microfiber, and you’re all set.

-If you can’t stand the smell of vinegar, remember that first it will dissipate quickly.
+If you can’t stand the smell of vinegar, remember that it will dissipate quickly.
 Also, remember that you can always add a few drops of essential oil in a scent you like (lemon, eucalyptus, etc.) or a few drops of good-smelling dish detergent to your spray bottle mix.
-Just be aware that these may dull the shine produced by the vinegar and your elbow grease.
+Just be aware that these products may dull the shine produced by the vinegar and your elbow grease.

-This homemade cleaning solution is not only much, much cheaper than a retail brand (it costs only pennies per bottle), but it is much more environmentally sustainable, and does not bring extra chemicals into your home, which may help members of your family or guests who are sensitive.
+This homemade cleaning solution is not only much, much cheaper than a retail brand (it costs only pennies per bottle), but it is much more environmentally sustainable and does not bring extra chemicals into your home, which may help members of your family or guests who are sensitive.

 Branded Cleaning Solutions

-That said, some do believe that retail cleaning solution does a better job at controlling static than homemade cleaners, and there is always the issue of smell.
+That said, some do believe that a retail cleaning solution does a better job at controlling static than homemade cleaners, and there is always the issue of smell.